Texas Folklife’s 2018 Big Squeeze Statewide Youth Accordion Contest

 By Charlie Lockwood, Executive Director

 Texas Folklife’s Big Squeeze Statewide Youth Accordion Contest is concluding its 12th year with the Big Squeeze Finals and Concert on Saturday April 21st at the Bob Bullock Texas State History Museum in Austin.
-Since 2007, Texas Folklife’s Big Squeeze program who play a variety of Texas accordion and community-based vernacular music traditions, including German and Czech polka; Creole, Cajun, and zydeco; and Tex-Mex conjunto, norteño, and Tejano.
+Since 2007, Texas Folklife’s Big Squeeze program has supported hundreds of up-and-coming youth accordionists who play a variety of Texas accordion and community-based vernacular music traditions, including German and Czech polka; Creole, Cajun, and zydeco; and Tex-Mex conjunto, norteño, and Tejano.
 All of these accordion-based music genres were either born in Texas as the result of cultural borrowing and interactions between groups (conjunto), or are maintained by communities with a strong presence in the state (polka, Cajun, zydeco).
 These accordion music traditions are not only important to Texas and American music history, but also part of a vital cultural expression that enables a sense of identity and pride in the community.
 Encouraging the next generation of musicians to embrace and maintain these cultural practices is one of the ways in which Texas Folklife carries out its mission to present and celebrate Texas’s diverse cultural heritage.

 For the past several years, we've started thinking about Texas accordion music traditions as part of vibrant cultural ecosystems.
 A healthy musical ecosystem needs active participation from a variety of passionate actors like community leaders, musicians, venue partners, grassroots cultural organizations, and perhaps most importantly, educators, in order to thrive and remain sustainable.
 Recently we have seen that while the number of kids playing polka, Cajun, and zydeco music is limited to a handful each year, the number of conjunto, norteño, and Tejano contestants continues to grow annually and the culture is thriving, especially in the Rio Grande Valley (RGV) region of Texas.